UX

 How to check if your website is mobile-friendly?

-Before optimizing your website for mobile devices, let’s check whether it’s mobile-friendly and, if not, what the issue is.
+Before optimizing your website for mobile devices, let’s check whether it’s mobile-friendly and, if not, see what the issue is.

 Enter your URL, and it will start analyzing your page.